hagenbuch/php-db-backup/README.md

 ## Security

 - The folder of the created database files must be **outside** of the web root otherwise an attacker can guess the filename!
-- Make sure the file's sourcecode can't be read by appending an "s" to the filename extension, like gb-backup.phps (feature of the webserver!)
+- Make sure the file's sourcecode can't be read by appending an "s" to the filename extension, like db-backup.phps (feature of the webserver!)
 - Also the use of "exec" and shell commands in your webspace might be restricted.
 Don't be disappointed if it doesn't work.
 - Make sure you script on the webserver can not be executed or read by anyone else.
 I can't give you exact hints how to do it, depends very much on your webhoster.